Back to California

 Workplace Surveillance Tools

-Tools or software used in the workplace to monitor and collect information about workers.
+Technology used by employers to watch and collect information about workers.

 Facial Recognition Technology